francisfjin/geospatial-classif/README.md

 ## Problem

 Project addresses socioeconomic mobility amongst children in minority communities across America geographically.
-Using Classification machine learning methods, the models predict the future level of socioeconomic mobility of children based on a variety of community-level attributes.
-Also, the project highlights the most important factors contributing to successful upward mobility of children using Feature Engineering techniques.
+Using Binary and Multi-label Classification machine learning methods, the model predicts the level of future socioeconomic mobility of children in a community using a variety of social, educational, and economic attributes.
+The project highlights the most important community factors contributing to successful upward mobility using Feature Engineering, and deploys interactive visualizations to portray the results.

 ## Data